Dr Lynn Saunders Hon

 Lynn was awarded an honorary doctorate from Nottingham Trent University in 2015 and Keele University in 2018 in recognition of her work with people with sexual convictions.
 She also awarded an OBE in the 2017 New Year’s honours list and the Guardian Public Sector Leadership Excellence award in 2019.
 Since 2021 she has been an Honorary professor of social sciences at Nottingham Trent University.

-Kerensa is a HCPC Registered and BPS chartered Forensic Psychologist who specialises in the assessment and treatment of people who commit sexual offences.
-She holds a senior position in Her Majesty’s Prison and Probation Service (HMPPS) as a Cluster Psychology Lead with responsibility for sexual offending strategy across Midlands prisons.
-Kerensa has worked with people who commit sexual offences since 2001 and has a special interest in the assessment and treatment of those with intellectual disability, completing a PhD on the risk assessment of men with intellectual disability who commit sexual offences in 2014.
-In 2016 Kerensa was the overall winner of the prestigious Butler Trust award, recognised for her long term work in custody with those who have an intellectual disability.
+A co-founder of the SLF, Kerensa is a HCPC registered, and BPS chartered Forensic Psychologist who specialises in the assessment and treatment of people who commit sexual offences.
+She holds a senior position in Her Majesty’s Prison and Probation Service (HMPPS).
+Kerensa has worked with people who commit sexual offences since 2001 and has a special interest in those with intellectual disability.
+In 2016 Kerensa was the overall winner of the prestigious Butler Trust award, recognised for her long-term work in custody with those who have an intellectual disability.
 She is an internationally recognised expert on sexual offending and has published widely in the field.
-More recently Kerensa has written about the role of compassion and acceptance methods for working with people who commit sexual offences and has been pivotal in the initiation and development of a forensic special interest group for compassion focused therapy within the compassionate mind foundation.
-She is the author of the SLF Aurora prevention intervention.
-Kerensa is a trustee and co-founder of the Safer Living Foundation (SLF).
+More recently Kerensa has written about the role of compassion and acceptance methods for working with people who have problematic sexual interests and has been pivotal in the initiation and development of a forensic special interest group for compassion focused therapy within the compassionate mind foundation.
+Kerensa is a co-host on The Forensic Psychology Podcast.

 Nicholas is a co-founder of the Safer Living Foundation, Senior Lecturer in Psychology, Chartered Psychologist and Associate Head of the Sexual Offences Crime and Misconduct Research Unit.
 He has worked and researched within criminal justice and prison settings for over 10 years.
 He has led programme evaluations, has a track record of high quality research and disseminated his work widely in international journals.
 He works collaboratively with HMPPS, MoJ, Correctional Services Australia and numerous third sector organisations.